Documentation Index

 GET /v1/athletes/{athlete_id}/activities/{activity_id}

-The activity response includes the prescription, safety metadata, and any attached products.
+The activity response includes the prescription inline, along with any attached products.

 Listing activities